Using Webhooks as Follow-Up Action

 - ControlUp version 8.6.5 or later

 - At least one ControlUp Monitor installed.
 This is a general prerequisite for using triggers.
 Additionally, monitors need internet connectivity to reach the API endpoint.

 - A ControlUp license with activated Automated Actions.
-You can check if your license includes the Automated Actions feature in the Home ribbon of the Real-Time Console > Help > About > Licensing.
+You can check if your license includes the Automated Actions feature in the Real-Time Console by clicking Help > About > Licensing.

 Step 1 - Get your Webhook Provider Ready

 Before you begin configuring a trigger in your ControlUp environment, make sure that you completed the setup of the webhook for the API provider.
 We will use the Slack API, click here and follow the instructions to set up and configure a webhook in Slack.

 You can use the webhook Follow-up Action with other webhook receivers, such as GitHub, Dropbox or Zendesk.

 After setting up your service endpoint, you can send test messages from the monitor machine by using an API testing tool of your choice.
 By testing messages, you can verify outbound and inbound traffic to/from the service endpoint.
 Add the URI, create a test message in JSON format and send the HTTP(S) PUT request, as shown in the screenshot below.